 Eva Blackwell - VIP Cofounder | Executive Director | VIP Autism Ambassador & Advocate

 Inspired by her son Branford Smith and his high school classmates, who are on the autism spectrum, in 2009, Eva set out to create an organization that promotes the independence of autistic young adults in their late teens, twenties, and thirties.
 As the hallmark of autism is communication impairment, Eva envisioned a resource-driven, user-friendly social outlet via multimedia that would enable individuals touched by autism to make invaluable connections.
 It was clear to Eva that with autism being on the rise, now is the time to integrate the Verge of Independence Project (VIP).
-Since the launch of VIP, it has received honors, awards, and recognition by General Mills' "Feeding Dreams" program for the promotion of education and health on autism, Community College of Philadelphia for being selected to lead workshops on autism through the college's Diversity Certificate programs, the "Woman of Style and Substance Award" for work and impact in the Philadelphia autism community, and the 2019 and 2020 Philadelphia Autism Project Seed Award for outstanding program proposal and demonstrating engagement efforts with the autism community.
+Since the launch of VIP, it has received honors, awards, and recognition by General Mills' "Feeding Dreams" program for the promotion of education and health on autism, Community College of Philadelphia for being selected to lead workshops on autism through the college's Diversity Certificate programs, the "Woman of Style and Substance Award" for work and impact in the Philadelphia autism community, and 2019, 2020, and 2021 Philadelphia Autism Project Seed Award for outstanding program proposal and demonstrating engagement efforts with the autism community.

 For more than fifteen years, Eva has gained most of her broadcasting experience working in the Greater Philadelphia region.
 Before joining NBC Universal Philadelphia, she was a television Talk Show Host for Philly Live at WYBE-TV35, a PBS station.
 Before that, Eva worked as Assistant Public Affairs Director and Public Affairs Programming Producer at WPHL-TV in Philadelphia, PA.
 Early in Eva's career, she successfully held the positions of Producer, Director, Talk Show Host, Reporter, NPR Correspondent, PBS Associate Producer, and Fund Raising Host at both WHYY TV12 (PBS)/91 F.M.
 (NPR) in Philadelphia, Pennsylvania, and New Jersey Network Television WNJS TV23 (PBS)/WNJT FM in Trenton, New Jersey.
 Throughout her broadcasting career, Eva gained recognition and numerous awards for journalistic excellence - including the highly prestigious "Clarion Award" from The Association for Women in Communications as well as "The Society of Professional Journalists Award" and "National Mental Health Media Award."

 Branford Smith - VIP Cofounder | VIP Autism Ambassador | Autism Self-Advocate